St. Paul's School Governing Body

 Ben Hopwood – Staff Governor

-Hi, my name is Ben Hopwood.
-I am a teaching assistant at St Paul’s.
+My name is Ben Hopwood.
+I am a teaching assistant at St Paul’s Secondary School.

 I have been at the school since April 2018 as a volunteer and am now fortunate enough to be a member of staff here.